-Run ZKConfigTool to completely populate the ZooKeeper server with configuration information.
-The system must have the Tools installation and can communicate with ZooKeeper.
+Run ${\tt ZKConfigTool}$ to completely populate the ZooKeeper server with configuration information.
+The system must have the Tools installation and must be able to communicate with ZooKeeper.

 • If you run the command with defined file options, the tool immediately attempts to contact the specified ZooKeeper system and import the specified files.